akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 ![stream-substream-groupBy2.png](../../images/stream-substream-groupBy2.png)

-Also substreams, more precisely, `SubFlow` and `SubSource` have methods that allow you merge or concat substreams into the master stream again.
+Also substreams, more precisely, `SubFlow` and `SubSource` have methods that allow you to merge or concat substreams into the master stream again.

 The `mergeSubstreams` method merges an unbounded number of substreams back to the master stream.